 - The 7 sites already supported in the previous project:

-- Taza National Park and the Habibas Islands in Algeria,
+- Taza National Park in Algeria,

 - La Galite, Zembra Archipelago, Cap Bon Peninsula, Kuriat Islands and Monastir Bay in Tunisia,

 - In addition to these sites, there are 10 new sites:

 - Gouraya and El Kala National Parks in Algeria,

 - Gremdi, Roumadiya, Sefnou, and Tabarka Islands in Tunisia,